Jílové u Prahy: Etymology

 The original form of the town's name was Jílový.
-The adjective jílový (from jíl, i.e. 'clay') was related to a hill at the foot of which gold was washed from the clay.
+The Czech adjective jílový (from jíl, i.e. 'clay') was related to a hill at the foot of which gold was washed from the clay.

 Geography

 Jílové u Prahy is located about 13 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Lípový vrch at 457 m above sea level.
 The Sázava River forms the southern municipal border.

 History

 The first written mention of Jílové is from 1310.
 It is proved its existence in the 13th century, when it was founded by merger of gold mining settlements.
 In 1350, Jílové was raised to a royal town by King Charles IV.
 The gold mining ended in the 15th century during the Hussite Wars and some mines were flooded.
 The mining and importance of Jílové was partly revived by King Vladislaus II, but another decline of the town came with the Thirty Years' War.

 Although it was an unfavorable time for gold mining, the town began to prosper again in the 19th century.
 In 1897, the railway was built, and in 1900 the railway connection with Prague was finished.